 People who have at least one parent who was born in, or descends from, a Latin American country (think South America, Central America, and Mexico) are very likely to have at least a small amount of Iberian Peninsula show up in their DNA results.

 It is also important to remember that a very large part of the United States was part of Mexico/Spain for centuries, and many people who live in that part of the country are descended from those people whose families have always lived there and many mixed with Spanish (from Spain) colonizers at some point.
 All of southwest US states were part of the Viceroyalty of New Spain, basically the Spanish empire, for about 300 years.

 This is a great question.
 My husband was actually born in Mexico.
 He shows only 1% Iberian DNA, which surprised me very much.
 I know another person whose father is Mexican, and she has only 3% Iberian peninsula DNA.
 This leads me to assume that you can most definitely be Latino and not Iberian.
 There has been immigration to Latin American countries from all over the world, including from many European countries that are NOT Spain or Portugal.

 Can I be Iberian and not Latino?

 If you have Iberian DNA show up in your ethnicity, does it mean that you have Latino ancestors?
 Not necessarily!
 There are many explanations as to why you might have Iberian DNA.
 To answer this question more completely, you will have to start building your family tree, using your DNA results as a guide.
 Make sure that your family tree matches your DNA results.

-This has been a basic explanation of the meaning of Iberian/Hispanic.
-I have a lot more in-depth information on this site, so take a look around 🙂
+This has been a basic explanation of the meaning of Iberian/Hispanic, how you might have inherited Iberian DNA, and how to find out if you have Iberian in your family tree.
+I have a lot more in-depth information on this site, so feel free to browse the site.